-Student records are used to help determine placement in mathematics, chemistry, physics, computer science, English, and composition courses.
+Student records are used to help determine placement in mathematics, chemistry, physics, biology, computer science, English, and composition courses.
 Students may also request to take a placement examination.

 Daemen offers developmental support for students who lack the necessary preparation for college-level work in English and mathematics.
-Courses are available in pre-algebra, basic algebra, reading, grammar, and rhetoric.
+Courses are available in basic algebra, reading, grammar, and rhetoric.
 If developmental work is required, a student must enroll immediately in the appropriate course sequence and remain enrolled until satisfactory completion.
-In cases where this requirement would result in a first semester first-year student's inability to maintain satisfactory academic progress for eligibility for student aid, the student is permitted to modify the scheduling of developmental coursework under the direction of his or her advisor and subject to the approval of the Associate Dean of the College.
+In cases where this requirement would result in a first semester first-year student's inability to maintain satisfactory academic progress for eligibility for student aid, the student is permitted to modify the scheduling of developmental coursework under the direction of his or her advisor and subject to the approval of the Assistant Vice President for Student Success.